 That medical birth or C-section may have just saved your child–or saved you.

-I do have one request, though: Please do not take it personally when those of us moms who are passionate about birth seek to educate others on it.
+I do have one request, though: Please do not take it personally when those of us moms who are passionate about natural birth seek to educate others on it.

 Natural birth can be celebrated without demeaning mothers who did not experience it.